pwnieexpress/blue_hydra/README.md

 # BlueHydra

-BlueHydra is a Bluetooh device discovery service built on top of the `bluez` library.
+BlueHydra is a Bluetooth device discovery service built on top of the `bluez` library.
 BlueHydra makes use of ubertooth where available and attempts to track both classic and low energy (LE) bluetooth devices over time.